Saint George and the Dragon: Literary and other media adaptations

 A 17th-century broadside ballad paid homage to the feat of George's dragon slaying.
 Titled "St. George and the Dragon", the ballad considers the importance of Saint George in relation to other heroes of epic and Romance, ultimately concluding that all other heroes and figures of epic or romance pale in comparison to the feats of George.

 The Banner of St George by Edward Elgar is a ballad for chorus and orchestra, words by Shapcott Wensley (1879).

 The 1898 Dream Days by Kenneth Grahame includes a chapter entitled "The Reluctant Dragon", in which an elderly Saint George and a benign dragon stage a mock battle to satisfy the townsfolk and get the dragon introduced into society.
 Later made into a film by Walt Disney Productions, and set to music by John Rutter as a children's operetta.

+Henry James's 1888 novella, The Lesson of the Master, is a loose retelling of the legend, set in the late 19th century.

 In 1935 Stanley Holloway recorded a humorous retelling of the tale as St. George and the Dragon written by Weston and Lee.

 In the 1950s, Stan Freberg and Daws Butler wrote and performed St. George and the Dragon-Net (a spoof of the tale and of Dragnet) for Freberg's radio show.
 The story's recording became the first comedy album to sell over a million copies.

 Margaret Hodges retold the legend in a 1984 children's book (Saint George and the Dragon) with Caldecott Medal-winning illustrations by Trina Schart Hyman.

-The Forever Knights that serve as a recurring antagonist faction in the Ben 10 are revealed in the third series Ben 10: Ultimate Alien to have been founded by Sir George from the legend of Saint George and the Dragon, with the tale directly referenced by name.
-The dragon that George fought is depicted as a shapeshifting extradimensional demon named Dagon, worshipped by a cult called the Flame Keepers’ Circle that goes to war against the Forever Knights.
-Series main antagonist Vilgax takes advantage of his true form's coincidental resemblance to Dagon's true appearance to manipulate the Flame Keepers’ Circle into helping him find the heart of Dagon, which George had cut out and sealed with the Ascalon, depicted here as a sword of alien origin created by Azmuth prior to inventing the Omnitrix.
+The Forever Knights, a group of antagonists in the Ben 10 franchise, are revealed in the third series Ben 10: Ultimate Alien to have been founded by Sir George.
+In the past, George fought Dagon, an extradimensional entity who assumed the form of a dragon, and cut out his heart.
+In the present day, George resurfaces to combat the return of Dagon, only to be killed in battle with Dagon.

 Samantha Shannon describes her 2019 novel The Priory of the Orange Tree as a "feminist retelling" of Saint George and the Dragon.

+Bladee's 2025 EP Ste The Beautiful Martyr 1st Attempt and subsequent 2026 album Sulfur Surfer are both inspired by the myth of Saint George and the Dragon, heavily utilizing the themes of princess rescue, dragon fighting and spiritual martyrdom.